Skip to main content

 Edison Studios filmed McKinley speaking at the Pan-American Exposition in Buffalo, New York, shortly before he was assassinated.

 President William McKinley arrived in Buffalo, New York, on the evening of September 4, 1901, intent on deflecting history with a speech.
-The Ohio politician's shiny and luxurious presidential train crawled into the city's Terrace Station at six-thirty that evening, and the presidential party moved quickly toward waiting carriages near the north gate of the Pan-American Exposition, an attention-grabbing extravaganza that had opened its doors on May 20.
+The Ohio politician's shiny and luxurious presidential train crawled into the city's Terrace Station at 6:30 that evening, and the presidential party moved quickly toward waiting carriages near the north gate of the Pan-American Exposition, an attention-grabbing extravaganza that had opened its doors on May 20.
 It featured exhibits, spectacles, musical performances, athletic events, and more—most notably, displays of the latest technological wonders, including an X-ray machine and the startling advent of alternating current, allowing the efficient transmission of electricity through long-distance power lines.
 This promising advance brought enough power to Buffalo from Niagara Falls turbines, twenty-five miles away, to illuminate the entire exposition grounds in a nighttime display of electrical wizardry.

-An estimated 8,000,000 visitors flocked to the Pan-American Exposition to marvel in America’s technological and industrial progress during the McKinley Presidency.
+An estimated 8,000,000 visitors flocked to the Pan-American Exposition to marvel in America’s technological and industrial progress during the McKinley presidency.

 Under McKinley, America was developing and harnessing technology like no other nation, generating unparalleled industrial expansion and wealth, moving beyond its continental confines and into the world.
 It wasn't surprising that Americans would flock to the Buffalo exposition—an estimated eight million or more over six months